mparker-landt/Milestone_Project_2/README.md

 #### Typography
 The font used for this project was [Anta](https://fonts.google.com/specimen/Anta).
 This is a modern font family designed for screen publications.
-Due to the easy readibility and modern glyph shapes this was used to match the game aspect.
+Due to the easy readability and modern glyph shapes this was used to match the game aspect.
 #### Images
 For this project no opensource images were used.
 Instead custom images were created, compressed and imported into the game.
 A full list of the images provided: